Getting Started with Conduit

 A webhook maps an email address to an HTTP endpoint.
 When an email arrives at the address, Conduit posts the message to your endpoint.

 Conduit has one public domain (incoming.conduit.email).
-Every account can create webhooks on it; no verification required.
-When you use the public domain, the local part (the part before @) is derived automatically from the webhook ID and cannot be changed:
+Every account can create webhooks on it, and no verification is necessary.
+On the public domain the local part (the part before @) comes from the webhook ID.
+You cannot change it:

 webhook-01HX...@incoming.conduit.email

-If you need a memorable address like orders@mail.yourcompany.com, you must first claim and verify your own domain.
-See Using a Custom Domain for details.
+For a memorable address such as orders@mail.yourcompany.com, first claim and verify your own domain.
+For the details, see Using a Custom Domain.

 Using the web UI